 Main Page Content

-Summer 2017 Selection
+Summer 2018 Selection

-About the Book
+About the Book & Author

 About the Summer Reading Program

 Each first-year student at the College participates in the Summer Reading Program.
 The purpose of this program is to help orient new students to the Brockport academic community by having a common reading experience with fellow classmates and faculty members.
 First-year students receive a copy of the book during summer orientation.
-Students unable to attend orientation receive their copy in the mail in the latter part of July.

 The summer reading project is a valued experience at The College at Brockport and continues to be part of our involvement in the American Democracy Project for Civic Engagement, a national, multi-campus initiative that seeks to foster informed civic engagement in the United States.
 The project seeks to create a greater intellectual understanding and commitment to participate in the civic life of the United States.